sckott/rforcats/index.md

 ## An intro to R for new programmers

 This is an introduction to R. I promise this will be fun.
-Since you have never used a programming language before, or any for that matter, you won't be tainted by real programming languages like `Python` or `Java`.
+Since you have never used a programming language before, or any language for that matter, you won't be tainted by other programming languages with different ways of doing things.
 This is good - we can teach you the R way of doing things.

 <img src="/assets/img/programmer.png" width="300">